Martiusweb/cfg.msh/README.md

 =======

 cfg.msh is a clean configuration set for Bash or Zsh.
-This work is highly inspired by Oh-My-Zsh features and design, but I choosed to write my configuration from scratch as an excercice, and in order to be focused on my own needs and avoid some bogus features with some terminals (and SSH).
+This work is highly inspired by Oh-My-Zsh features and design, but I chose to write my configuration from scratch as an excercice, and in order to be focused on my own needs and avoid some bogus features with some terminals (and SSH).